marcus-df/where-it-s-at/README.md

 # Where it's at

-Created as a group project together with @markus-jarelov Live site: coming soon.
+Group project made with React together with @markus-jarelov

+Live site: coming soon.